Latest American Rescue Plan News

 See how much to expect if you qualify for a 3rd stimulus check.

-* TaxAct Xpert Help: Available to certain users of TaxAct's online, consumer 1040 product for an additional charge.
+* TaxAct Xpert Assist: Available to certain users of TaxAct's online, consumer 1040 product for an additional charge.
 Service hours limited to designated scheduling times and by expert availability.
 Some tax topics or situations may not be included as part of this service.
-View the full TaxAct Xpert Help Terms and Conditions.
+View the full TaxAct Xpert Assist Terms and Conditions.